When discussing, rating, and dreaming of classic comfort food, the Chicken Pot Pie has gotta be high on your list. It’s just gotta be.

 This post may contain affiliate links.

-When discussing, rating, and dreaming of classic comfort food, the Chicken Pot Pie has gotta be high on your list.
-It’s just gotta be.
 Tender chicken and veggies in a creamy gravy, all tucked into a pastry crust and baked up to bubbling perfection.
-On a chilly rainy or snowy day this pie is the tops.
+On a chilly rainy or snowy day Chicken Pot Pie is the tops.

 Here’s a seemingly random but actually related side note: though it’s been a very long time since we’ve watched the late 90’s TV show ‘Just Shoot Me’, my husband and I remember this bit very clearly, and we love it.
 We sang the ditty many, many, many times while making and eating these mini Chicken Pot Pies.
 Watch the quick clip above and you will understand.